Irina Ratushinskaya: Biography

-Ratushinskaya was educated at Odessa University and graduated with a master's degree in physics in 1976.
-Before and after her graduation she taught from 1975 to 1978 at a primary school in her native Odessa.
+Ratushinskaya was educated at Odesa University and graduated with a master's degree in physics in 1976.
+Before and after her graduation she taught from 1975 to 1978 at a primary school in her native Odesa.

 Political persecution

 On 17 September 1982 Ratushinskaya was arrested and accused of anti-Soviet agitation for writing and circulating her collections of verse.

-Between 1 and 3 March 1983, she was tried in Kiev and convicted of "agitation carried on for the purpose of subverting or weakening the Soviet regime" (Article 62).
+Between 1 and 3 March 1983, she was tried in Kyiv and convicted of "agitation carried on for the purpose of subverting or weakening the Soviet regime" (Article 62).
 Ratushinskaya received the maximum sentence of seven years in a strict-regime labor camp, followed by five years of internal exile.
 After being imprisoned three and a half years, including one year in solitary confinement in an unheated cell while temperatures fell to minus 40C in the winter, she was released on 9 October 1986, on the eve of the summit in Reykjavík, Iceland between President Ronald Reagan and Mikhail Gorbachev.

 While imprisoned Ratushinskaya continued to write poetry.
 Her previous works usually centered on love, Christian theology, and artistic creation, not on politics or policies as her accusers stated.
 Her new works that were written in prison, which were written with a matchstick on soap until memorized and then washed away, number some 250.
 They expressed an appreciation for human rights; liberty, freedom, and the beauty of life.
 Her memoir, Grey is the Colour of Hope, chronicles her prison experience.
 Her later poems recount her struggles to endure the hardships and horrors of prison life.
 Ratushinskaya was a member of International PEN, who monitored her situation during her incarceration.